 Henry Louis Gates, Jr., Harvard professor and historian, once said, “Forty-eight-point-one percent of all of the African slaves that came to the United States entered this country through Charleston.”

 The International African American Museum (IAAM) chose Charleston, the port of arrival for nearly half of all Africans forced to this country, to illuminate the history of those first-generation Africans and their descendants.
-This one-of-a-kind research center — scheduled to open in late 2021 on the Charleston Harbor on the site of the former Gadsden’s Wharf — will have a special focus on African-American genealogy.
+This one-of-a-kind research center — scheduled to open in 2023 on the Charleston Harbor on the site of the former Gadsden’s Wharf — will have a special focus on African-American genealogy.
 It will be an interactive place of education and discovery featuring exhibits, galleries and multimedia theaters with touchscreen displays designed to cater to visitors of all ages.

 Brenda Tindal, director of education and engagement, stated, “The IAAM is poised to be a state-of-the-art museum and memorial to honor and interpret the rich and complex stories and experiences that shape the history and culture of people of African descent.
 In this way, the IAAM will be a site of pilgrimage for an international, national and regional community of visitors who are interested in learning about Charleston’s African American heritage and its unique connections to other parts of the African diaspora, including West and West Central Africa and the Caribbean, to name a few.
 Our immersive exhibitions and menu of public programs, symposia, workshops, tours, school fieldtrips and special events will ensure that the museum is a hub for robust community engagement, dialogue and enrichment experiences for diverse and multigenerational audiences.”